 similar to the following on each node before starting

-For more information on how to configure GLOG, including how to set variable logging levels for different system components, see How To Use Google Logging Library (glog).
+For more information on how to configure GLOG, including how to set variable logging levels for different system components, see documentation for the glog project on github.

 Understanding What is Logged at Different Logging Levels

 As logging levels increase, the categories of information logged are cumulative.
 For example, GLOG_v=2 records everything GLOG_v=1 records, as well as additional information.

 Increasing logging levels imposes performance overhead and increases log size.
 Where practical, use GLOG_v=1 for most cases: this level has minimal performance impact but still captures useful troubleshooting information.